enriquefynn/pitorrentstream/README.md

 * Improve UI
 * Insert slider to show and select video position
 * Include option to save files
+* Include option to stop streaming delete files
+* Delete files and reset status when new magnet is introduced
 * Make it stream on browser

 #### TODO far away: